thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 fallthrough is unreachable to be shown to be violated via an invalid counter example.

+The implementation of this pass is called via the \ref remove_function_pointers(message_handlert &, goto_modelt &, bool) "remove_function_pointers" function.
+Detailed documentation of this pass belongs in \ref remove_function_pointers.h

 _Predecessor passes are [String Instrumentation] /
 [Removal/Lowering of Assembly](#Removal/Lowering-of-Assembly)._